albertattard/demo-shopping/distributed-rest/README.md

    ![OpenTelemetry Architecture](./assets/images/OpenTelemetry%20Architecture.png)

-   Note that this is just a demo; none of this configuration is production-ready.
+   Note that this is just a demo; **none of this configuration is production-ready**.
 Please consult the respective tools and technologies for information on setting these up in a production environment.

    Start the observability stack